JTarness/Network-Programming-Final-Project/README.md

 <b>Run</b>

+Open the APO folder and run APO application(thi starts the API) Open the register file and add credentials
+Run PythonServer.py

 ## Features
 1. Directly email users information about stock tips and insights
 2. Users are provided with the best platforms to invest in with the least cost